hidacow/SHU-CourseHelper/README.md

 - When `encryptpassword` is set，the program will neglect the value of `password`.
 - The program will neglect invalid values in config.
 - When a new term starts, you may need to change the value of `term`, or simply clear it.
-- You may not log in to the course selection system elsewhere while the program is running.
+- It is not recommended to log in to the course selection system elsewhere while the program is running.
+- [New] The program will be able to handle if you logged in elsewhere

 ### **Run the Program**